-Antigua and Barbuda does not have supervisory mechanisms to ensure that the standards of international quality criteria of prevention services are met.
+Bolivia does not have supervisory mechanisms to ensure its prevention programs comply with international quality standards.

-The country does not have supervisory mechanisms to ensure that the standards of international quality criteria of the public or private treatment or rehabilitation services are met.
+The country does not have supervisory mechanisms to ensure its public or private treatment or rehabilitation services comply with international quality standards.

 Priority Action 5.3: Assessment, at the national, regional, and local levels, of the needs and supply of primary care, treatment, and reintegration services.